 In Australia, one in six women have experienced physical or sexual violence by a current or former partner since the age of 15.
 Both physical and sexual violence are key attributes of domestic violence.

 Domestic violence can occur in a number of different ways, and can be perpetrated by both men and women.
-As domestic violence situation numbers are on the rise across the nation, it’s important to recognise the warning signs, determine whether you have been impacted by domestic violence, and understand the legal assistance you will be afforded if you identify yourself as a victim of domestic violence.
-Read on to find out more.
+As domestic violence situation numbers are on the rise across the nation, it’s important to recognise the warning signs, determine whether you have been impacted by domestic violence, and understand your legal rights

 What Is Classified As Domestic Violence?